Search

 1. The skyscraper technique

-The skyscraper technique is one of the most popular white hat link-building tactics.
+The skyscraper technique is one of the more popular white hat link-building tactics.
 The tactic was created in 2015 and since then it has taken the SEO world by storm.
 The man behind the technique is Brian Dean, a well-known SEO specialist in the SEO community.

 The technique is about reproducing existing popular content, making it bigger and better, and then replicating the backlinks of the already-established content.